Summer Triangle 2026: How to Find Vega, Deneb & Altair

 Can you see the four fainter stars forming a small parallelogram just below Vega?
 This shape is the body of the musical harp that makes up the constellation of Lyra.
 Vega marks the top of the instrument’s neck.

-Vega’s visual magnitude, or brightness, is the zero reference point for the scale we use to define stars’ brightness values.
-Objects brighter than Vega have values lower than zero, and vice versa.
-For example, Antares, the bright, reddish star sitting over the southern horizon in Scorpius, has a value of about 1.0, making it 2.5 times dimmer than Vega.
-(It’s a logarithmic scale.)
+Vega has traditionally served as one of the reference stars for the magnitude scale we use to describe how bright stars look in the sky.
+Objects brighter than Vega have lower magnitude values, and fainter objects have higher ones.
+For example, Antares, the bright reddish star in Scorpius, has a magnitude of about 1.0, making it about 2.5 times dimmer than Vega.
+The scale is logarithmic, so a small difference in magnitude means a large difference in brightness.

 Deneb (constellation Cygnus)